John 6:66 “From that time many of His disciples went back and walked with Him no more. Then Jesus said to the twelve, “Do you also want to go away?”

 Many times I’ve talked with people who are unbelievers who say they walked away from the church because of what the people were like.
 Now, more than likely, not everyone in that church was unloving, but it only takes one or two to leave someone with the impression they are not wanted nor are they worth their time.

-2 Corinthians 5:18-21 “Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
-Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
+2 Corinthians 5:20-21 “Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”

-*If we are to go on in fellowship with Christ, if we are to live like true believers in this dark world of upheaval and rage, we must draw ever closer to Jesus.
-We must spend more time in prayer and less time in play.
+*If we are to go on in fellowship with Christ, if we are to live like true believers in this dark world, we must draw ever closer to Jesus.
+We must spend more time in prayer and less time in selfish ambition.
 The Word of God must be imprinted on our hearts and minds so that we can distinguish between truth and falsehood.
 Our mandate is clear…now we must act on it.